Many or all companies we feature compensate us. Compensation and editorial

 • Verify income: Many lenders want to see consistent income.
 Documentation includes W-2s or a few months of bank statements.

-• Open a U.S. bank account: Having a bank account in the U.S. makes it easy to receive loan funds.
+• Open a U.S. bank account: Having a bank account in the U.S. makes it easy to get loan funds.
 Some lenders either require automatic payments or offer a rate discount for automatic withdrawal of funds each month.

 If you are denied a personal loan, consider borrowing funds from a trusted friend or family member or delaying the need for funds and building up savings.
 If the need is urgent and there are no other options, consider applying for a credit card, but be sure to understand the payment terms.